Meet Asparagus, The King of Vegetables! Not Just for Vegetarians

-The Romans came up with food freezing in the 1st cent.
-BC to preserve their favourite asparagus longer and they devoted whole treaties to the ways it should be farmed (Cato the Elder and his „On Agriculture”).
+The Romans came up with food freezing in the 1st century BCE to preserve their favorite asparagus longer and they devoted whole treaties to the ways it should be farmed (Cato the Elder and his On Agriculture).

-In the Middle Ages asparagus was used as sedative but with time it gained a more (in)famous association as it was believed to stimulate love passion.
-A 17th Century herbalist, Nicholas Culpepper, wrote that asparagus “stirs up lust in man and woman”.
+In the Middle Ages asparagus was used as a sedative but with time it gained a more (in)famous association as it was believed to stimulate love and passion.
+A 17th century herbalist, Nicholas Culpeper wrote that asparagus “stirs up lust in man and woman”.